scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 an education and research environment.
 In fact, the Python programming language is quite popular in numerous problem domains and Python has seen wide used in education, see e.g., [Mye07]_ and [Sta00]_.
-In fact, in ranks quite highly in many surveys of programming language popularity [OGr14]_, it is seeing substantial growth within the Data Science community [Sin14]_, and is generally speaking quite easy to learn [Lut13]_.
+In fact, it ranks quite highly in many surveys of programming language popularity [OGr14]_, it is seeing substantial growth within the Data Science community [Sin14]_, and is generally speaking quite easy to learn [Lut13]_.